georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Conyers, Georgia 30013

 Road users may also obtain a traffic citation history from the traffic court in residence jurisdiction.
 Depending on the severity of the offense, the individual may be contacted directly via mail.
-For example, if the individual has been recognized as a Super Speeder, the Department of Drivers Services will send a first-class mail informing the offender of the conviction and how to resolve it.
+For example, if the individual has been recognized as a Super Speeder, the Department of Drivers Services may send a first-class mail informing the offender of the conviction and how to resolve it.

 How Can I Find a Lost Traffic Ticket in Georgia?